Improving the experience of condition reporting for industrial and large objects at Imperial War Museum

 Founded as the Imperial War Museum in 1917, the museum was intended to record the civil and military war effort and sacrifice of Britain and its Empire during the First World War.

-How Digirati do research for IWM
+Digirati's research for IWM

 Crafting insights with contextual interviews

-We conducted one on one interviews with the conservators/engineers in their own work environment.
+We conducted one-on-one interviews with the conservators/engineers in their own work environment.
 A script was composed to ensure the interviews stay on topic and cover points from an unbiased, neutral perspective.